Simon-Brandt/ShellArgparser/README.md

                                  consistent (default: false)
 [--check-env-vars]               check if the argparser environment variables
-                                 accord to their definition (default: false) [--configuration-file=FILE]      the path to a file holding the argparser configuration (default: "''") [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the
+                                 accord to their definition (default: false) [--config-file=FILE]             the path to a file holding the argparser configuration (default: "''") [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the